This is a portability release that adds support for MacOS 10.

 collection of header-file oddities (Darwin is a FreeBSD

-derivative, so the published interface for malloc() and
+derivative, so the published interface for malloc()

-friends lives in stdlib.h instead of malloc.h.
-But, unlike
+friends lives in stdlib.h

-FreeBSD, Darwin doesn’t even have a malloc.h, so the build
+FreeBSD, Darwin doesn’t even have a malloc.h

 fell over dead in a fairly predictable fashion.
 There were

-also some resolver portability issues with mx.c that needed
+also some resolver portability issues with mx.c

-to be #defined into functioning properly.
+d into functioning properly.

 Valkai Elod sent me email today pointing out that